-Repair or replace unacceptable piles, as directed by the Engineer, at no cost to the Department.
+Repair or replace unacceptable piles and/or modify the design to compensate for the deficiency, as directed by the Engineer, at no cost to the Department.
 Unacceptable piles are defined as piles that fail for any reason, including but not limited to the following: piles placed out of position or to improper elevation; piles with reduced cross section, contaminated grout, lack of grout consolidation (honeycombed), or deficient grout strength; and piles with reinforcement, anchor devices or other components cast or placed into the fluid grout out of position.

-455-47 Auger Cast Pile Installation Plan.
+455-47 Auger Cast Pile Installation Plan (ACPIP).